-21.2.11 Objective - Manage t The location, scale and intensity of informal airports is managed to maintain amenity values while protecting informal airports from incompatible land uses.
+21.2.11 Objective - Manage the location, scale and intensity of informal airports.

-- 21.2.11.1 Recognise that informal airports are an appropriate activity within the rural environment, provided the Ensure informal airports is are located, operated and managed so as to minimise adverse effects on maintain the surrounding rural amenity. - 21.2.11.2 Protect rural amenity values, and amenity of other zones from the adverse effects that can arise from informal airports. - 21.2.11.3 Protect legally established and permitted informal airports from the establishment of incompatible activities. - 21.2.12 Objective Protect, maintain or enhance t The surface of lakes and rivers and their margins are protected, maintained or enhanced, while providing for appropriate activities including recreational, commercial recreational and public transport.
+21.2.11.1 Recognise that informal airports are an appropriate activity within the rural environment, provided the informal airport is located, operated and managed so as to minimise adverse effects on the surrounding rural amenity.

+21.2.11.2 Protect rural amenity values, and amenity of other zones from the adverse effects that can arise from informal airports.

+21.2.12 Objective - Protect, maintain or enhance the surface of lakes and rivers and their margins.

-- 21.2.12.1 Have regard to statutory obligations, the spiritual beliefs, cultural traditions and practices of Tangata Whenua where activities are undertaken on the surface of lakes and rivers and their margins. - 21.2.12.2 Enable people to have access to a wide range of recreational experiences on the lakes and rivers, based on the identified characteristics and environmental limits of the various parts of each lake and river. - 21.2.12.3 Avoid or mitigate the adverse effects of frequent, large-scale or intrusive commercial activities such as those with high levels of noise, vibration, speed and wash, in particular motorised craft in areas of high passive recreational use, significant nature conservation values and wildlife habitat. - 21.2.12.4 Recognise Have regard to the whitewater values of the District's rivers and, in particular, the values of parts of the Kawarau, Nevis and Shotover Rivers as two three of the few remaining major unmodified whitewater rivers in New Zealand, and to support measures to protect this characteristic of rivers. - 21.2.12.5 Protect, maintain or enhance Preserve the natural character and nature conservation values of lakes, rivers and their margins, from inappropriate activities with particular regard to places with nesting and spawning areas, the intrinsic value of ecosystem services and areas of indigenous fauna habitat and recreational values. - 21.2.12.6 Recognise and provide for the maintenance and enhancement of public access to and enjoyment of the margins of the lakes and rivers. - 21.2.12.7 Ensure that the location, design and use of structures and facilities are such that any adverse effects on visual qualities, safety and conflicts with recreational and other activities on the lakes and rivers are avoided, remedied or mitigated. - 21.2.12.8 Encourage water based public transport ferry systems and associated infrastructure, the development and use of marinas, jetties and moorings in a way that avoids or, where necessary, remedies and or mitigates adverse effects on the environment. - 21.2.12.9 Take into account the potential adverse effects on nature conservation values from the boat wake of commercial boating activities, having specific regard to the intensity and nature of commercial jet boat activities and the potential for turbidity and erosion.
+- 21.2.12.1 Have regard to statutory obligations, the spiritual beliefs, cultural traditions and practices of Tangata Whenua where activities are undertaken on the surface of lakes and rivers and their margins. - 21.2.12.2 Enable people to have access to a wide range of recreational experiences on the lakes and rivers, based on the identified characteristics and environmental limits of the various parts of each lake and - 21.2.12.3 Avoid or mitigate the adverse effects of frequent, large-scale or intrusive commercial activities such as those with high levels of noise, vibration, speed and wash, in particular motorised craft in areas of high passive recreational use, significant nature conservation values and wildlife habitat. - 21.2.12.4 Recognise the whitewater values of the District's rivers and, in particular, the values of the Kawarau and Shotover Rivers as two of the few remaining major unmodified whitewater rivers in New Zealand. and to support measures to protect this characteristic of rivers. - 21.2.12.5 Protect. maintain or enhance the natural character and nature conservation values of lakes, rivers and their margins, with particular regard to places with nesting and spawning areas, the intrinsic value of ecosystem services and areas of indigenous fauna habitat and recreational values. - 21.2.12.6 Recognise and provide for the maintenance and enhancement of public access to and enjoyment of the margins of the lakes and rivers. - 21.2.12.7 Ensure that the location, design and use of structures and facilities are such that any adverse effects on visual qualities, safety and conflicts with recreational and other activities on the lakes and rivers are avoided or mitigated. - 21.2.12.8 Encourage the development and use of marinas in a way that avoids or, where necessary, remedies and mitigates adverse effects on the environment. - 21.2.12.9 Take into account the potential adverse effects on nature conservation values from the boat wake of commercial boating activities, having specific regard to the intensity and nature of commercial jet boat activities and the potential for turbidity and erosion. - 21.2.12.10 Ensure that the nature, scale and number of commercial boating operators and/or commercial boats on waterbodies do not exceed levels where the safety of passengers and other users of the water body cannot be assured.